Our Story

 All three projects are initiatives of the Institute for Strategic Dialogue (ISD), a leading organisation in understanding and innovating real-world responses to the rising tide of polarisation, hate and extremism.
 Young Cities draws upon ISD’s expertise to improve engagement with young people in tackling these issues.

 With the support of the Norwegian Ministry of Foreign Affairs (MFA), we have supported young people in nine cities across Kenya, Lebanon, Senegal and North Macedonia.
-In 2021 we launched in Jordan, and in 2022 we will be launching in Belgium.
-We look forward to sharing more on our expansion with you soon.
+In 2021 we launched in Jordan, and in 2022 our programme expanded to Belgium and Pakistan.